marekjarocinski/jkshocks_update_fed/README.md

 ### Licensing

-The content of this repository is available under the usual conditions applying to replication files of academic articles.
-In particular, we follow the recommendations of the AEA https://www.aeaweb.org/journals/data/faq#license:
+The content of this repository is available under the usual conditions applying to the replication files of academic articles (see e.g. the AEA guidelines under https://www.aeaweb.org/journals/data/faq#license):

-#### Data

-The source data and final dataset are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-See the `DATA_LICENSE` file for more details.
+- The source data and final dataset are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+For more details, see the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).

-#### Code

-The code in this repository is licensed under the Modified BSD License.
-See the `LICENSE` file for more details.
+- The code in this repository is licensed under the BSD 3-Clause License.
+For more details, see the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).

-### Citation

 If you use this work, please cite the following paper: Jarocinski, M. and Karadi, P. (2020) Deconstructing  Monetary Policy Surprises - The Role of Information Shocks, AEJ:Macro, DOI: http://doi.org/10.1257/mac.20180090